 The specific characteristics of the factors that act in anencephaly and other neural tube defects are not yet well understood.
-Although we do not know the precise causes of anencephaly, some risk factors have been identified, including an inadequate intake of folic acid .
+Although we do not know the precise causes of anencephaly, some risk factors have been identified, including inadequate folic acid intake.

 Folic acid and neural tube defects

-There is evidence that having an adequate intake of folic acid before conception will reduce the risk of having a baby affected by any neural tube defect, although the reasons for this are not well understood.
+There is evidence that having an adequate folic acid intake before conception will reduce the risk of having a baby affected by any neural tube defect.
+However, the reasons for this are not well understood.

-This is why doctors recommend that all women of childbearing age take folic acid supplements and eat folate-rich foods on a regular basis.
+This is why doctors recommend that all women of childbearing age take folic acid supplements and eat folate-rich foods regularly.
 Don’t wait until you are pregnant.
 Many obstetricians recommend starting a folic acid supplement at least three months before becoming pregnant.

-That being said, anencephaly can occur even when mothers eat a perfect diet, so it cannot necessarily be prevented and it is definitely no one’s fault when it occurs.
+Anencephaly can occur even when mothers eat a perfect diet, so it cannot necessarily be prevented, and it is no one’s fault when it happens.

-In fact, a 2015 study evaluating the prevalence of neural tube defects such as anencephaly in Europe found that there was no reduction in the incidence of these defects, despite widespread recommendations to increase folic acid that have been in place. for several decades.
+A 2015 study evaluating the prevalence of neural tube defects such as anencephaly in Europe found that there was no reduction in the incidence of these defects, despite widespread recommendations to increase folic acid that has been in place.
+For several decades.

-On the other hand, both the occurrence and severity of spinal neural tube defects (spina bifida) seem to decrease in regions of the world where food is regularly supplemented with folic acid.
+On the other hand, both the occurrence and severity of spinal neural tube defects (spina bifida) seem to decrease in regions where food is regularly supplemented with folic acid.

 Learning about gene mutations that can increase the risk of anencephaly is only beginning.
 Talking to a genetic counselor can help you determine if heredity may have played a role.